What To Do In The “Soo”

 Learning About Sault Ste Marie, Ontario

 While the names may be the same, the two cities are very different.
 Sault Ste Marie, Ontario, on the Canadian side of the river is considerably larger with a population of around 75,000.
-It’s also more industrial.
+And, it’s more industrial.
 At one time, the city boasted a steel mill, pulp and paper plant, saw mills and much more.
 Today, the steel mill is still operating but at a reduced capacity while most of the other industries have either down-sized or disappeared.
 Remnants of this manufacturing past can still be seen however, the city is trying to shed or at least soften its industrial image and encourage tourism.
 For example, a riverside revitalization project has recently been completed.
 Now, paved walkways, bicycle paths, green spaces, grass, trees, parks and attractions line the waterfront where docks, warehouses and commercial buildings once stood.
 It’s an amazing and appealing transformation.

 History Buff’s Heaven

 At the eastern end of this revitalized region is one of those attractions – the Canadian Bushplane Museum.
 This has to be one of the nicest aviation museums I’ve had the pleasure of visiting.
 Their collection is extensive and focused on aircraft used to open up the North as well as fight forest fires.
 Beginning with surplus World War 1 era flying boats which were the first airplanes used for bush flying, the collection extends right up to the present day.
-It’s the kind of place where an aviation buff can spend hours.
+It’s the kind of place an aviation buff can spend hours exploring.

 Other Things To See and Do In Sault Ste Marie, Ontario